Functorial desingularization over Q: boundaries and the embedded case: Introduction

 \section{Introduction}

-Very often one divides various desingularization problems into two large types: non-embedded desingularization and embedded desingularization.
-A typical example of a problem of the first type is to associate to a scheme $X$ a blow up sequence $f:X'\longto X$ with regular $X'$ and such that $f$ is an isomorphism over the regular locus of $X$.
-A typical (but rather crude) example of a problem of the second type is to associate to a regular ambient scheme $X$ with a divisor $Z\into X$ a blow up sequence $f:X'\longto X$ which blows up only regular subschemes in the preimage of $Z$ (so $X'$ is regular and $f$ is an isomorphism over $X\setminus Z$) and $f^{-1}(Z)$ is an snc divisor.
+Very often one divides various desingularization problems into two large classes: non-embedded desingularization and embedded desingularization.
+A typical example of a problem of the first type is to associate to a scheme $X$ a blow up sequence $f\:X'\longto X$ with a regular $X'$ and such that $f$ is an isomorphism over the regular locus of $X$.
+A typical (but rather crude) example of a problem of the second type is to associate to a regular ambient scheme $X$ with a divisor $Z\into X$ a blow up sequence $f\:X'\longto X$ such that $f^{-1}(Z)$ is an snc divisor and $f$ blows up only regular subschemes in the preimage of $Z$.
+In particular, $X'$ is regular and $f$ is an isomorphism over $X\setminus Z$.
 Although there are much finer versions of embedded desingularization, it seems that the one we have mentioned covers most of the applications of embedded desingularization.

-This work is a direct continuation of \cite{nonemb}, where functorial non-embedded desingularization of varieties of characteristic zero was used to prove an analogous result for all quasi-excellent schemes of characteristic zero.
-Our aim is to apply/extend the technique developed in \cite{nonemb} to functorial embedded desingularization of qe schemes of characteristic zero.
-In particular, we establish the above version of embedded desingularization for such schemes (which is the most general class of schemes over $\bfQ$ for which the problem can be solved in view of \cite[$\rm IV_2$, \S7.9]{ega}).
-Actually, we solve a finer problem as formulated in Theorem \ref{embth}, though when compared with the varieties, this is still far from the strongest known version (we do not achieve principalization and our method does not choose centers that have simple normal crossings with exceptional divisors).
-Then, as a simple corollary one obtains the same embedded desingularization result for (formal) qe stacks, and complex/non-archimedean analytic spaces.
+This work is a direct continuation of \cite{nemb}, where functorial non-embedded desingularization of varieties of characteristic zero was used to prove an analogous result for all quasi-excellent schemes of characteristic zero.
+Our aim is to extend the technique developed in \cite{nemb} to functorial embedded desingularization of qe schemes of characteristic zero.
+In particular, we establish the above version of embedded desingularization for such schemes.
+Note that in view of \cite[$\rm IV_2$, \S7.9]{ega}, this is the most general class of schemes over $\bfQ$ for which the problem can be solved.
+Moreover, we solve a finer problem formulated in Theorem \ref{embth}, though when compared with the case of varieties, this is still far from the strongest known version.
+In particular, we do not achieve principalization and our algorithm does not choose centers that have simple normal crossings with exceptional divisors.

+As a simple corollary of functorial embedded desingularization we deduce analogous embedded desingularization results for (formal) qe stacks, and complex/non-archimedean analytic spaces.
 Also, one obtains equivariant embedded desingularization of all these objects with respect to an action of a regular group.